 Audit trails enable organizations to meet data governance and compliance requirements by providing a chronological view of all administrator data activities.
-With the audit trail, Phoenix maintains the history of all the activities that the Phoenix administrators perform on the Phoenix Management Console.
+With the audit trail, Druva maintains the history of all the activities that the administrators perform on the Management Console.
 Cloud-derived administrators and data protection officers can track and monitor all the activities ensuring complete transparency, traceability, and accountability of all the administrators, thereby aiding forensics and compliance initiatives.

 Audit trail captures activity details, such as the name of the administrator who accessed the entity, the action performed, the resource and the entity on which the activity was performed, the timestamp of the action performed, and the updated values of the entity.
-After an activity is completed, there is no latency and Phoenix logs the audit details immediately without any interaction with the administrators.
+After an activity is completed, there is no latency and Druva logs the audit details immediately without any interaction with the administrators.

 The following screenshot depicts a sample record of an activity on the console.

-Phoenix generates the Admin Audit Trails report and sends an email to all cloud administrators on the first day of every month.
+Druva generates the Admin Audit Trails report and sends an email to all cloud administrators on the first day of every month.
 The cloud administrators can view the Admin Audit Trails report on the Reports menu.
 The cloud administrators can also apply filters to generate custom reports for specific operations and download them using the Admin Audit Trails page.
 For more information about reports, see Admin Audit Trails Report.

 - Diagnose erroneous and critical activities performed by administrators.